robot297/JAG_8_2019/Lab 8 Questions.md

 **If you need to show a message dialog**, use the `showMessageDialog` method in GardenGUI.
 Why? otherwise your tests will time out and fail, because the test doesn't have a way to click on the buttons in the JOptionPanes.
 Instead, it replaces the showMessageDialog and getStringWithDialog methods with a testing version that doesn't actually show the dialog, but still returns expected information to your program.
 If your tests are failing with timeout errors, check that you are showing dialogs with this method.

-Take some example screenshots of your application running and add them to the **screenshots** directory in this project.
+Take some screenshots of your application running and add to the **screenshots** directory in this project.